kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## effect:
 #### To set an effect, all four of the parameters below must be defined ####
   Type of effect.
 (Red and Blue Series only.
-Black Series devices do not support effects.)
+Black and White Series devices do not support effects.)
 action: script.inovelli_led
 data:
   entity: